For almost all REST methods there are no restrictions on the number and frequency of calls.

 Limit on the number of notifications

 - average number of notifications sent in a day per one active user for all applications.
 An active user is a user that has authorized in the application at least once in the last 6 months.
-The data on notifications sent are collected for the 7 day period.
+The data on notifications sent is collected for the 7 day period.

 - the number of active application users

 - the number of reactions to notifications sent in the last 7 days for this application.
 Quality is the ratio of all positive responses to notifications to negative ones.